CSselrahC/JMusicPlayer/README.md

 > > https://drive.google.com/drive/folders/1jRP6jPlD9anGUok7bj5S2JMWIqqqEG03?usp=sharing
 > >
 > > —charles
->
-> **Things to do:**
-> - [ ] better GUI
->
-> **optional:**
-> - [ ] add a function for: "loop 1 music" and "loop all music"
-> - [ ] add a function for: shuffle <sub> math random might work </sub>

 **Main Features**
-- A table where you can view all added music
-- Add Button that adds music on the table
+- All added music are visible in a table
-- Up and Down Buttons that navigates through the table
+- Up and Down Buttons can navigate through the table
-- Play Button that plays the music
-- Play button transforms into a pause button
-- Now shows you the title of the current playing music (version 0.4)
+- Lets you add your own music
-- can now overwrite added music (version 0.5)
-- can now change volume (version 0.6)
-- can now loop music (version 0.6)
+- Music can be looped
-- can now mute volume (version 0.7)
+- Volume can be changed

 **Version History**

+0.9
+- UI fix
+- removed unnessecary codes
+- **programmer:** Charles, Kurt

 0.8
 - UI fix